-For many parents, child care is essential in order for them to work.
-For families leaving welfare, child care is pivotal to a parent’s ability to make a smooth transition from welfare to work.
+For many parents in low-income families, access to quality, affordable child care is essential in order for them to work, and for families leaving welfare, child care is pivotal to a parent’s smooth transition to work.
 For child care arrangements to support working families, they must be affordable, available, reliable, and of good quality.
-Many low-income parents, however, have difficulty finding child care settings that are affordable and flexible enough to accommodate their work schedules, while also meeting their child’s developmental needs.
+However, low-income parents have difficulty finding child care settings that are affordable and flexible enough to accommodate their work schedules while also meeting their child’s developmental needs.

 The 1996 welfare reform law consolidated several different sources of federal funding for child care into the Child Care and Development Block Grant (CCDBG), which assists low-income working families to become and remain independent.
 This grant funds quality child care for low-income families, families receiving public assistance, and those enrolled in training/school, or who are working and transitioning from public assistance.
 Right now, federal child care assistance only reaches one out of every seven eligible children.
 RESULTS supports annual funding increases for Head Start and the Child Care Development Block Grant (CCDBG) so that both programs are able to serve a greater number of children.
 In FY2015, RESULTS and our allies call on Congress to increase funding for the Child Care and Development Block Grant by $807 million.
 This funding would sustain effective, high-quality services for at-risk, low-income children and their families across the nation.
 You can take action by sending e-mails to Congress using our Head Start and child care funding action alert.